HTX SEPTEMBER NEWSLETTER

 BEAUTIFUL SPRING HOME

-According to real estate agents savannah ga this home features a beautiful foyer leading into the spacious dining room.
+This home features a beautiful foyer leading into the spacious dining room.
 First floor living includes wood and title floors.
 Kitchen is decked out with stainless steel Energy Star appliances and granite counter tops.
 With 4 bedrooms, 3.5 baths, and a two-car garage with generous storage, this home has a large fenced backyard!
 The WOW factor is topped off with solar panels on the roof!
 This home is strikingly beautiful and the attention to detail inside is beyond compare.
-We recommend https://greenbuildsa.com.au/solar-the-fastest-growing-source-of-new-energy-globally/ if you find yourself in love with the green energy world, it truly is amazing to be able to see the beauty of so many properties.

 1. 10th ANNUAL BREWMASTERS CRAFT BEER FESTIVAL 2019 BREW-B-QUE